-Refer to the Guidelines page 26.
-Log dumps (referred to in the Code as 'log landings'), portable mill sites and snig tracks must be used and maintained in accordance with the Code section 5.2.
+Refer to the FOP Guidelines page 26.
+Log dumps, portable mill sites and snig tracks must be used and maintained in accordance with the Code section 5.2.

 Check that the FOP map shows the location of all the log dumps and portable mill sites that will be used in the forest operations.